-- All adults in a child care setting (for example, child care staff, home child care providers, home child care visitors, and students) are required to wear medical masks and eye protection (for example, goggles or a face shield) while inside in the child care premises, including in hallways and staff rooms (unless eating, but time with masks off should be limited and physical distance should be maintained). - All other adults (that is, parents/guardians and essential visitors) are required to wear a face covering or non-medical face mask while inside the premises. - All children in grades 4 and above are required to wear a non-medical or cloth mask while inside in the child care premises, including in hallways. - All school-aged children (kindergarten to grade three) are encouraged but not required to wear a mask while inside in the child care premises, including in hallways. - When not in use a child's mask should be stored in a labelled, clean bag or container between uses. - Masks are not recommended for children under the age of two. - Parents/guardians are responsible for providing their school-aged children with masks. - Refer parents/guardians to the "How to wear a mask" poster and "Use of Non-Medical Masks or Face Coverings in Schools" fact sheet. - The use of masks is not required outdoors for adults or children if physical distancing of at least 2 metres can be maintained between individuals. - Exceptions to wearing masks indoors could include circumstances where a physical distance of at least 2 metres can be maintained between individuals, situations where a child cannot tolerate wearing a mask or reasonable exceptions for medical conditions. - Exceptions to wearing a mask may include medical conditions that make it difficult to wear a mask or eye protection (for example, difficulty breathing, low vision); a cognitive condition or disability that prevents wearing a mask or eye protection; hearing impairments or when communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication; and when performing duties in which a staff member is separated from their cohort and other staff/students (for example, working alone in an office). - Provide adequate personal protective equipment (PPE) for staff use when necessary.
-It is strongly recommended that child care operators maintain a one to two week supply of PPE at all times. - Given the frequent and spontaneous need for close interactions with young children in a child care setting, it may be difficult to put on a mask and eye protection properly (that is, without contamination) after having removed them.
+- All adults in a child care setting (for example, child care staff, home child care providers, home child care visitors, and students) are required to wear medical masks and eye protection (for example, goggles or a face shield) while on the premises, including in hallways and staff rooms (unless eating, but time with masks off should be limited and physical distance should be maintained). - All other adults (that is, parents/guardians and essential visitors) are required to wear a face covering or non-medical face mask while on the premises. - All children in grades 1 and above are required to wear a non-medical, cloth mask or face covering while on the premises, including in hallways. - All younger children (aged 2 to SK) are encouraged, but not required to wear a mask while on the premises, including in hallways. - When not in use a child's mask should be stored in a labelled, clean bag or container between uses. - Masks are not recommended for children under the age of two. - Parents/guardians are responsible for providing their school-aged children with masks. - Refer parents/guardians to the "How to wear a mask" poster and "Use of Non-Medical Masks or Face Coverings in Schools" fact sheet. - The use of non-medical masks or face coverings is required outdoors for all children in grades 1 and above when a distance of at least 2 metres cannot be maintained between individuals. - All younger children (aged 2 to SK) are also encouraged to do this, but it is not required. - The use of medical masks and eye protection is required outdoors for all child care staff when a distance of at least 2 metres cannot be maintained. - staff when a distance of at least 2 metres cannot be maintained.